yifan2003/yifan2003.github.io/_pages/courses.md

 Overall GPA(2.5 years) 4.02/4.30 or 92.5/100.0

-Rank in 1/48 in School of the Gifted Young who majored in Mathematics
+Rank in 3% in School of the Gifted Young.

-Rank 1% in the major of Mathematics all of the school.